AdityaJ-67/WRO-TrickyTrio-Future-Engineers/README.md

 ### What We Learned

-None of us had built a robot at this level before, and most of what we learned came from things not working the first time.

 **CAD and 3D design.** We designed the chassis, the steering assembly, the motor mount, the battery holder and the wheels ourselves in Fusion 360, then printed and reprinted them.
 Learning to design a part that can actually be printed, with the right tolerances for a bearing or a screw, took several attempts per part.

 **Electrical wiring and soldering.** We went from loose jumper wires to a planned connection list and a proper PCB layout.
-Along the way we learned to read a datasheet for voltage limits rather than assuming, why grounds have to be common, and why a decoupling capacitor sits next to the thing it protects rather than anywhere convenient.

 **Software architecture.** Writing code that a teammate can read months later turned out to be a separate skill from writing code that works.
 We ended up splitting the